input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

         - it MUST NOT be the case that both, the `type` field and `service_endpoint` field are empty.
 This is, at least one of this field MUST be correctly populated
         - the `type` field, if present, MUST follow the same rules of the `type` field of the `Service` message.
 The `type` represents the new type (if present) that will replace the existing one.
         - the `service_endpoints` field, if non empty, MUST conform the same rules as the `service_endpoint` field of the `Service` message
+    - `PatchContextAction`, the `context` field MUST contain a list of strings

 **Signing and submission**
 1. Once the controller created the `UpdateDIDOperation`, he can construct an `AtalaOperation` and sign it using the `SIGNATURE_ALGORITHM`.
 With that, construct a `SignedAtalaOperation` that contains the generated signature in the `signature` field; the `AtalaOperation` in the `operation` field, and the key identifier of the master key used to generate this signature in `signed_with`